Kristian Alfonso

-Kristian-Joy Alfonso (born September 5, 1963) is an American actress, former figure skater, and fashion model.
+Kristian-Joy Alfonso (born September 5, 1963) is an American actress and fashion model.
 She is best known for playing the role of Hope Williams Brady on the NBC soap opera Days of Our Lives (1983 to 1987, 1990, 1994 to 2020, return appearances from 2023 to present).
 She was nominated for a Daytime Emmy Award for Outstanding Younger Actress (then known as Outstanding Ingénue) in 1985 for her role on Days.
 Alfonso also played Pilar Ortega on Falcon Crest (1988 to 1990) and Lauren Ethridge on Melrose Place (1993 to 1994).

 Early life

 Alfonso was born in Brockton, Massachusetts.
 Her grandparents hailed from Sicily and Calabria, giving her full Italian heritage.
 She has one sibling, an older sister.
 As a teenager, she was an above-average student.
 Her extra-curricular activities were focused on ice skating and dance classes.
 Alfonso won the gold medal in a figure skating championship when she was thirteen years old.
 After injuring her leg in a tobogganing accident, she had to give up skating and dancing.
 Alfonso soon received opportunities that led to a modeling career and eventually acting.
 She graduated from Brockton High School in 1982.